 What Causes Unusual Vaginal Bleeding?

-Unusual vaginal bleeding can have various causes, just like most other symptoms.
+Unusual vaginal bleeding can have various causes, ranging in severity from 'needs attention' to 'generally fatal'.
 Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose unusual vaginal bleeding, we could:

 The process is the same, whichever method is used.

 Step 1: List all Possible Causes